apache/incubator-liminal/docs/README.md

 ## Getting Started
 A simple hello world guide for Liminal can be found [here](getting-started/hello_world.md) \
-A simple Iris classification model guide for Liminal can be found [here](getting-started/iris_classification.md)
+A more advanced example which demonstrates a simple data-science workflow can be found [here](getting-started/iris_classification.md

 ## Apache Liminal Documentation
 Full documentation of Apache Liminal can be found [here](liminal)